-Abortion is a choice made by an individual woman for a list of reasons that are hers and hers alone.
+Abortion is a choice made by an individual for a list of reasons that are theirs and theirs alone.
 So, without getting too subjective on this one, let’s get straight down to the facts.
 First and foremost, at least half of all the pregnancies in the U.S. are unintended.
 That’s really a huge number of unplanned, possibly unwanted, pregnancies in this country.
 The US has a significantly higher rate than many other developed countries, and about 40% of these unplanned pregnancies result in an abortion.

 Overall, the abortion rate has decreased in the past 10 years, and there were 1.06 million abortions performed in 2011.

 6. Abortion means suctioning out my insides

 There’s a lot of graphic imagery associated with this myth, but this is largely dramatized and used as a scare tactic.